appsparkler/study/google/analytics/ultimate-google-analytics-course/main.md

 - remove unnecessary items from the list
 - filter sessions above a chosen threshold
 - sort descending by bounce rate.
+- additional tip
+    - add a filter with dimension `Session source / medium`
+    - filter for the `cpc` or equivalent cost per count value.
+    - look out for links with high bounce rate and remove them from target list to reduce the cost.